 Bio: Sebastien Gros received his Ph.D degree from EPFL, Switzerland, in 2007.
 After a journey by bicycle from Switzerland to the Everest base camp in full autonomy, he joined a R&D group hosted at Strathclyde University focusing on wind turbine control.
 In 2011, he joined the university of KU Leuven as a postdoc, where his main research focus was on optimal control and fast MPC for complex mechanical systems.
 He joined the Department of Signals and Systems at Chalmers University of Technology, Göteborg in 2013, where he became associate Prof. in 2017.
 He is now full Prof. and Head of Dept. of Cybernetics at NTNU, Norway and guest Prof. at Chalmers.
 His main research interests include MPC, Markov Decision Processes, Learning for MPC, Economic MPC, stochastic optimal control, Reinforcement Learning, numerical methods, and energy-related applications.

-Title: State space models vs. multi-step predictors in predictive control: Are state space models complicating safe data-driven designs?
+Title: Data-driven predictive control using multi-step predictors: Are state space models complicating safe data-driven designs?

 Johannes Köhler received his Master degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2017.
 In 2021, he obtained a Ph.D. in mechanical engineering, also from the University of Stuttgart, Germany, for which he received the 2021 European Systems & Control Ph.D. award.
 He is currently a postdoctoral researcher at the Institute for Dynamic Systems and Control (IDSC) at ETH Zürich.
 His research interests are in the area of model predictive control, control and estimation for nonlinear uncertain systems, and data-driven control.